 You can attract more attendees by offering attention-grabbing incentives.
-Freebies or bonuses are a great way to give your potential attendees a reason not to miss out on your webinar.
+Freebies or bonuses are a great way to give potential attendees a reason not to miss out on your webinar.
 After all, who doesn’t love to get something for free?

 The incentives you offer do not have to be fancy and super expensive.
 You can provide them premium access to software, voucher gifts, or exclusive content (i.g., in-depth reports, whitepaper, e-books, explainer videos, etc.).
-The key here is to choose incentives that your attendees need and find valuable.
+The key here is to choose incentives your attendees need and find valuable.

 #3.
 Go Social

 There are 3.4 billion social users worldwide, making social media an ideal place to attract more eyeballs and entice more attendees.
-They are such ideal online places to hone in your webinar ads and boost performance.
+They are ideal online places to hone your webinar ads and boost performance.

 According to stats, social media ads help businesses increase the webinar registration rate up to 51%.
 Also, at least 20% of webinar attendees convert into customers.

 Social media ads like Facebook or LinkedIn ads offer you a targeting option.
 This feature makes it much easier for you to narrow your lists to those most interested in your event.
 Therefore, you can target the right people at the right time and place.
 You can say that it offers you better results in no time compared to organic postings.